Many Shiba Inu owners will tell you that “mine” is the first and most favorite Shiba word.

 Here are some food aggression and resource guarding techniques that helped with my Shiba Inu.

-The key is to set your dog up for success and not expose him to situations where he feels he has to resort to aggression.
+The key is to set my dog up for success and not expose him to situations where he feels he has to resort to aggression.
 The less he practices that aggression, the less it will become a habit.

 If your dog is already aggressive and causing bite wounds as a result of resource guarding, contact a professional trainer.